Skip to article frontmatterSkip to article content

 P(xi)=exiexjP(x_i) = \frac{e^{x_i}}{\sum e^{x_j}}

-Notice how the mechanism successfully identified the aligned vector (“animal”) as the important one, giving it 87% of the attention!
-This matches what we’ll see in the geometric visualization below.
+Notice how the mechanism successfully identified the aligned vector (“animal”) as the important one, giving it 87% of the attention weights (recall: weights are the post-softmax probabilities, while scores are the pre-softmax logits 7.09, 4.96, and 3.54).
+The final context vector [1.78, 1.37] is dominated by V_animal’s contribution, as we’ll see visualized below.

-We’ve explored attention through different lenses—from the “bank” disambiguation problem to pronoun resolution with the geometric view above.
+We’ve explored attention through different lenses—from the “bank” disambiguation problem to the worked example with pronoun resolution above.
 Now let’s see the full attention pattern for our pronoun resolution example as a heatmap.

 In trained models, attention patterns emerge that capture semantic relationships.
 The heatmap below shows a simplified example to illustrate what we might expect: brighter colors represent higher attention weights (post-softmax probabilities).